gkarthik/genewikiplus/readme.md

 #Description

 This is a project to visualize networks out of gene,disease and snp data obtained from semantic queries executed on the database at Gene Wiki+.
 Once a gene term is supplied, data from Gene Wiki Plus is retrieved and a Gene->Root_disease_term->SNP->Disease network is generated.
 For further convenience and utility, filter options are provided to enable the user to browse through the net at their own convenience.
-For further reference, export options into png,pdf,svg and txt are provided.

 ######
 Browsing the network itself is broken down into two steps.